Vultraz/Shadows_of_Deception/readme.md

 **(Intermediate level, two separate episodes planned, one with 6 scenarios playable so far)**

-**NOTE:** Some scenarios of this campaign work significantly different from normal Wesnoth gameplay.
+**NOTE:** Some scenarios of this campaign work significantly differently from normal Wesnoth gameplay.
 It is especially important to pay close attention to the mission objectives and not necessarily try to kill every single enemy, especially on shrouded maps, or in places where enemies seem to respawn